issactoast/EnBlog/content/home/about.md

 # Biography

 Hello!
 I am Issac(Sak) Lee.
 I am PhD candidate of Statistics & Actuarial Science at the University of Iowa.
+My academic supervisor is [N.D.
+Shyamalkumar](http://homepage.divms.uiowa.edu/~nshyamal/).

-I am generally interested in many machine learning techniques which can be applied in actuarial science.
+I am generally interested in many machine learning techniques which can be applied in actuarial science field.
 More specifically, here are some lists of topics which graped my attention thesedays:

 - Replacing nested monte calro simulation in insurance product valuation process.
 - Making compression portfoilo of insurance products